pap3rhat/visualization-tools/README.md

 \end{bmatrix}

 ```
-which is exactly the kernel from above!
+which is exactly the kernel from above! <br />
+The effect of this filter can be seen here: <a href="#example-images">Example images</a>

 /TODO Bild, dass vergleich zeigt?